AVS-Memer/Calulator/README.md

 Divides 2 numbers
 # %
 Finds one number percent of the other number
+# ^
+Raises a number to the power of another number
 # R
 Divides 2 numbers with a remainder